Hall of Fame

 Jack Page Whisnant, M.D.

-Dr. Whisnant is internationally known for vastly improving the understanding of cerebrovascular disease and stroke.
+Dr. Whisnant was internationally known for vastly improving the understanding of cerebrovascular disease and stroke.
 His population-based studies provided the evidence for the now-established risk factors for stroke that are the basis for prevention programs today.
 The Little Rock native and 1951 College of Medicine graduate built his career at the Mayo Clinic and Medical School in Rochester, Minn., where he remains an Emeritus Professor in Neurology.
 Dr. Whisnant completed fellowships in internal medicine and neurology at Mayo and then joined the faculty.
 He has served as chairman of the departments of Neurology and Health Sciences Research, and under his direction Mayo’s Cerebrovascular Clinical Research Center became a national model for developing clinical methods of diagnosis and therapy.
-Dr. Whisnant has served on numerous committees of the National Institutes of Health, and as president of three national academic neurological organizations.
-He has mentored many scientists and inspired physicians to use the best current scientific evidence in making decisions about the care of patients.
+Dr. Whisnant served on numerous committees of the National Institutes of Health, and as president of three national academic neurological organizations.
+He mentored many scientists and inspired physicians to use the best current scientific evidence in making decisions about the care of patients.
 The Caduceus Club awarded Dr. Whisnant the Distinguished Alumnus Award in 1979, and the Mayo Foundation named him a Distinguished Alumnus in 2003.

 Thomas H. Wortham, M.D.

-Dr. Wortham has been a leader among leaders in Jacksonville, Ark.
+Dr. Wortham was a leader among leaders in Jacksonville, Ark.
 The 1953 College of Medicine graduate helped expand medical and other community services to meet Jacksonville’s explosive growth after the opening of the Little Rock Air Force Base.
 Dr. Wortham ran a thriving family practice clinic for 40 years.
 He rallied community support for funding of a hospital, and then helped establish Rebsamen Medical Center.
 He served in many capacities at Rebsamen before retiring as vice president in 1999.
 He helped develop the first coronary care unit in Arkansas, as well as one of the first paramedic ambulance services.
 As a member of the Arkansas Board of Correction, Dr. Wortham was a catalyst for major improvements in the prison health care.
 He served on many UAMS boards and committees, and also volunteered as a clinical preceptor for College of Medicine residents and students at the UAMS Family Medical Center.
 When Dr. Wortham was named the Caduceus Club’s Distinguished Alumnus in 2005, he received a congratulatory letter from former President Bill Clinton.
 He has called his relationship with UAMS the center of his professional being.
 His record of service certainly bears that out.

 George L. Ackerman, M.D.